 - Health Care benefits

 - Disability compensation

 Some Veterans may also be eligible for other benefits and services including education, home loans, and rehabilitation.
 Dependents of Veterans may also be eligible to receive benefits.
 These include those who are biological children of a Gulf War Veteran and have birth defects and spouses of living Veterans.
 Surviving spouses, dependent children, and dependent parents of Veterans who died as a result of toxic exposure may qualify for compensation.

 Contact a Toxic Exposure Attorney

-If you are a Veteran that has suffered Gulf War exposures, have health issues as a result, and believe that you are eligible for Veteran’s disability benefits, contact Jan Dils, Attorneys at Law.
+If you are a Veteran that has suffered Gulf War exposures, have health issues as a result, and believe that you are eligible for Veteran’s disability benefits or gulf war veterans benefits, contact Jan Dils, Attorneys at Law.
 An experienced VA Toxic Exposure Attorney can guide you through the claims process and give you the best chance at your claims success.